Skip to main content

 Breaking this cycle of pain and understanding the underlying mechanisms driving the pain is our key to success!
 Unfortunately, practice has simply not yet caught up to science for many health practitioners.
 In the end though, this is where Pain Reprocessing Therapy (PRT) comes in as one of the best evidence-based treatments available to treat chronic primary pain, which categorically includes IBS.
 Again, PRT was actually developed to treat chronic primary pain and, therefore, it was developed to treat IBS.

 In conclusion, PRT provides us with a deep, evidence based tool to disrupt the overly sensitized gut-brain interaction.
-PRT helps calm the central nervous system.
-It also helps calm the visceral hypersensitivity of the smooth muscle tissue of our gastrointestinal system.
+PRT can help calm the central nervous system.
+It also can help calm the visceral hypersensitivity of the smooth muscle tissue of our gastrointestinal system.
 Combined this helps those with IBS find relief and increase quality of life.

 Are you ready to take control of your IBS symptoms and improve your quality of life?